 Yuimaru (Yui) Kubo completed his undergraduate study at the University of Tsukuba in March 2004.
 His senior thesis project was on crystal growth of a high-temperature cuprate superconductor (bismuth compound, Bi2Sr2CaCu2O8) in the group of Prof. Kazuo Kadowaki.
 He studied vortex dynamics in stacks of micron-size intrinsic Josephson junctions of BSCCO for his master thesis.

-For his Ph.D. dissertation project, Yui moved to National Institute for Materials Science (NIMS), which is also located in Tsukuba, and joined the group of Dr. Yoshihiko Takano.
-There he worked on macroscopic quantum tunneling (MQT) experiments in high-Tc Josephson junctions, and observed MQT and phase diffusion in La2-xSrxCuO4 (LSCO) intrinsic Josephson junction devices for the first time.
+For his Ph.D. dissertation project, Yui moved to National Institute for Materials Science (NIMS), also located in Tsukuba, and joined the group of Dr. Yoshihiko Takano.
+He worked on macroscopic quantum tunneling (MQT) experiments in high-Tc Josephson junctions, and observed MQT and phase diffusion in La2-xSrxCuO4 (LSCO) intrinsic Josephson junction devices for the first time.
 Yui completed his Ph.D. dissertation in March 2009.

-After spending a long time (six and a half years!) in France, he finally came back to the island where his mother was born and joined the Quantum Dynamics Unit at the very end of 2015.
-Since then he is the PI of Hybrid Quantum Device Team, a subgroup in the QD Unit.
-He is pursuing a couple of projects on hybrid quantum devices, all of which are based on spins in solids (gem crystals).
-See also Research pages for the details.
+After spending a long time (six and a half years!) in France, he finally returned to the island where his mother was born and joined the Quantum Dynamics Unit at the very end of 2015.
+Since then, he is the PI of the Hybrid Quantum Device project team, a subgroup in the QD Unit.
+He is pursuing a couple of projects on hybrid quantum devices based on spins in solids (gem crystals).

 Download PDFs from the links below.